 It’s time to return to work

-If you have voluntarily taken a career break, this new ‘school’ year might be when you planned to return to work.
+If you have voluntarily taken a career break, this might be when you planned to return to work.

 In recent years, we saw lots of employers running returnship programmes, which are like paid, fixed-term, internships for career returners.
 Returnships provide support to help returners return to the workplace and update their skills, and the usual intent is for the employer to offer a permanent role to successful returners at the end of the fixed term returnship programme.
 Many of these returnships have traditionally been kicked off in September and January.

-This year, however, we have seen most organisations deferring or cancelling their returnship programmes.
+This year, however, we saw quite organisations deferring or cancelling their returnship programmes.
 Those employers that are offering ‘return to work’ opportunities are more often using an approach called ‘supported hiring’ in which the candidate is recruited into an actual permanent role (albeit sometimes on an initial contract basis) as opposed to securing a position on a wider returnship programme (and with the possibility of employment at the end of the programme but no specific role in mind at the beginning).

 “Returnships are not the only way to return to work”